 - Tropic Isle Living Black Castor Oil Protein Conditioner

 DIY Protein Treatments

-There are a lot of great protein treatments on the market but what I’m currently using to strengthen my fine natural hair works best for maintenance:
+There are a lot of great protein treatments on the market but what I’m here are some DIY protein treatments that I have used to maintain the strength of my fine natural hair:

 – Henna Tea Spray (every 3 days)